Giving an Insulin Injection Into the Belly Using an Insulin Pen

 Remove the inner cover from the needle.
 Be careful not to

-you use alcohol to clean the skin, let it dry.
+If you use alcohol to clean the skin before you give the injection, let it dry.

 If you covered the needle with the outer cap, remove it now.